 Questions for Your Attorney

-- Can an employer charge me the costs of a background check?
+- Can an employer charge me for the costs of a background check?

-- Am I entitled to a copy of any information an employer gets from running a background check on me?
+- Am I entitled to a copy of any report an employer gets from running a background check on me?